eldimious/js-notes/inheritance/Best_inheritance_practices.md

 In this section we will try to combine the 3 ways of making inheritance in JS.
 So we will mix:

 1. **Prototype Delegation**:

-  1. best for shared methods.
+    - best for shared methods.

-  2. better in memory consumption.
+    - best in memory consumption.

 2. **Concatenative inheritance(mixins)**:

-  1. best for saving states using Object.assign.
+    - best for saving states using Object.assign.

 3. **Functional Inheritance**:

-  1. best for encapsulating private data using closures.
+    - best for encapsulating private data using closures.

 ### Example: